AkkoS2/Yume/README.md

     <li> Your self-hosted instance must not be listed on any sort of public bot listing.
 </ul>

-You are completly free to create as many forks of Yume you want!
+<p align="left"> You are completly free to create as many Yume's forks you want! </p>

 <h2 align="center"> WIKI </h2>